mawanda-jun/TableTrainNet/readme.md

 ### Generate TF records file
 `csv` files and images are ready: now we need to create our TF record file to feed Tensorflow.
-Use `generate_tf_records.py` to create the train and test`.record` files that we will need later.
+Use `python generate_tf_records.py` to create the train and test`.record` files that we will need later.
 No need to configure `dataset_costants.py`

 ### Train the network